Josue87/MetaFinder/README.md

 # Disclaimer!

-This Software has been developed for teaching purposes and for use with permission of a potential target.
+The software is designed to leave no trace in the documents we upload to a domain.
 The author is not responsible for any illegitimate use.